kai687/sphinxawesome-theme/docs/how-to/load.md

 └── ...
 ```

-To load the theme from a local directory:
+To load the theme from a local directory, follow these steps:

 1. {ref}`sec:fork-and-clone`.